 Georgetown University Law Center graduates who are thinking about a job or career change are encouraged to make an appointment to talk to a career advisor.

 We invite all JD Law Center alumni who are seeking positions or are planning a career change to make an appointment with one of our alumni advisors.
 Recent JD graduates (who have graduated in the past three years) who are seeking in the private sector are invited to schedule an appointment with Robyn Rucker, Assistant Director for Recent Graduates, and with an advisor in OPICS if you are seeking in the public sector.
-The Class of 2020 JD graduates are also eligible to participate in the Georgetown Law Entry Into Practice (EIP) Program, which is designed to help new graduates who have not yet secured employment.
+The Entry into Practice Program is a resource for recent graduates who are seeking full-time employment.
+For eligibility requirements and program details, please click here.
 Other opportunities for new alumni may include partner fellowships with public interest and government employers.

 JD Alumni seeking in the private sector, and with four or more years of experience, are invited to make an appointment with Marilyn Tucker, Director of Alumni Career Services, at 202-662-9300 Once you have scheduled an appointment please email your resume directly to Marilyn Tucker.
 For public sector transitions, please make an appointment with an advisor in OPICS.
 Advisors will work with you to define your goals, develop your job search strategy, research potential employers, review your application materials, and hone your networking and interview skills.